observability-lab-cse/observability-lab-workshop/README.md

 - How to instrument your AKS cluster
 - How to use your visualize your telemetry data by creating Azure Monitor Workbooks, Azure Dashboards

+## How to use this workshop

+For very section there is a designated branch on the following Github repository.
+To set your environment to the state of the branch you can always just run `make` in the root directory and it should bring you up to speed.

 Sections:

 - [⚒️ Pre Requisites](./00-pre-requisite/README.md) - Covering the pre set up and tools that will be